Tea enthusiast, metalhead, tech geek, meditator.

-My opinions and beliefs may differ from those of my current and past employers.
+My views are my own and may differ from those of my employers/schools.

 "We're excited to announce Guetzli, a new open source algorithm that creates high quality JPEG images with file sizes 35% smaller than currently available methods, enabling webmasters to create webpages that can load faster and use even less data."